mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Definitions of informal education are complex and beyond the remit of this literature review.
 Informal here is not just about a school or non-school environment [@erstad_identity_2012] [].

-Gerber define formal learning as that which happens in school and informal learning as that outside of school [@gerber_development_2001], Sefton-Green [@sefton-green_literature_2004] complicates this view, noting that informal learning can take place in formal settings and vice-versa.
+Gerber define formal learning as that which happens in school and informal learning as that outside of school [@gerber_development_2001], Sefton-Green [@sefton-green_literature_2004] complicates this view, noting that2 informal learning can take place in formal settings and vice-versa.

 Others writers [@eshach_bridging_2007, p.
 173; @werquin_recognition_2009]  describe learning happens outside of formal institution and where there is little instruction but the learner experience is carefully planned using the term 'non-formal' in contrast to both formal and unstructured/informal learning.